catch22/gitit-tasks/README.markdown

     - [ ] Buy some milk and water the plants (better complete this today than tomorrow).
     - [ ] 2011-12-24 Buy Christmas presents (and have this task already on the radar today).
     - [?]
 This task will have to be completed some time in the future (but does not bother us too much today).
     - [?]
-2010-12-24 This we should also do someday (oops, in fact we should have done this last Christmas).
+2010-12-24 @John This should be done someday (oops, in fact John should have done this last Christmas).
     - [x] This task has been completed.
 Yay!
     - [x] 2011-01-01 This one was ready by the new year!
     - [/] This task has been canceled.
 Nay :(